-Seriously, there are scenes the include throat slashing, characters having their limbs torn from their bodies, decapitation, getting cut in half by a photon sword and of course having your entire body getting ridden with bullets.
-There is even a scene of one character killing another one with a vicious bite to the neck, but due to the special effects this comes off as morbidly charming instead of excessively violent.
+Seriously, there are scenes that include throat slashing, characters having their limbs torn from their bodies, decapitation, getting cut in half by a photon sword, and of course having your entire body getting ridden with bullets.
+There is even a scene of one character killing another one with a vicious bite to the neck, but due to the special effects, this comes off as morbidly charming instead of excessively violent.

 Audio & Sound

 Similar to the writing and animation departments, the music of SAO Alternative also saw a slight change in personnel.
 Taking over from Yuki Kajiura for this particular spin-off is Yusuke Ceo, better known by his stage name Starving Trancer.